In this homework, we will train a convolutional network to classify images from SuperTuxKart.

 Once you finished the assignment, create a submission bundle using

-and submit the zip file online.
-If you want to double-check that your zip file was properly created, you can grade it again
+and submit the zip file on canvas.
+Please note that the maximum file size our grader accepts is 20MB.
+Please keep your model compact.
+Please double-check that your zip file was properly created, by grading it again

 Running your assignment on google colab